keithwhor/nodal/README.md

 **v0.1.x is pre-release, and is intended for testing purposes only**

-Nodal is framework for quickly creating API servers in node.js.
+Nodal is framework for quickly creating an API server in node.js.

 It is intended to be used for cross-platform applications with various client-side implementations or loosely-coupled services where responses to